 Every year, more than $10 billion in federal funds is allocated to Virginia and localities based on census data, either directly or through Census population estimates.

-The potential undercount of children deeply impacts Voices for Virginia’s Children.
+The potential undercount of children deeply impacts Voices for Virginia’s Children and the programs that directly affect our child.

 - We rely on accurate census data to track and measure child well-being over time.
 We use this data to support our policy advocacy.
-If the data is undermined in any way, our advocacy is in jeopardy and our ability to improve the lives of Virginia’s children is impacted.
+If the data is undermined, our advocacy is in jeopardy and our ability to improve the lives of Virginia’s children is impacted.

-- Virginia receives federal funding for several programs that impact the well-being of children, many of which rely in part on the accurate count of everyone.
-Without an accurate count, we stand to lose federal support for programs that mean a healthier start for children.
+- The Commonwealth receives federal funding for several programs that impact the well-being of children, many of which rely in part on the accurate count of everyone.
+Without an accurate count, we stand to lose federal support for programs that mean a healthier start for kids.

 The last Census missed about 2 million children.
 Learn more below!